docker-archive/serverlessbenchmark/deploy-framework/docker-ee/openfaas/README.md

    --set functionNamespace=openfaas-fn
 ```

-With these instructions, NodePort services will be created for the API Gateway and Prometheus.
+With these instructions, NodePort services will be created for the API Gateway.

 Finally, an extra grant is required to actually deploy functions: